Boundedness in families with applications to arithmetic hyperbolicity: Introduction

 \begin{ack} We thank Frank Gounelas for explaining to us that being of general type is a Zariski-open condition (Theorem \ref{thm:nakayama}).
 We are grateful to Jason Starr for many helpful discussions, and especially his help in proving Corollary \ref{cor:homisproper}.
 We also thank Damian Brotbek and Carlo Gasbarri for helpful discussions on hyperbolicity in families.
 We thank Ekaterina Amerik for motivating discussions on mildly bounded varieties.
+We are most grateful to the referee for their very careful reading of our manuscript, the many useful comments (especially concerning the proof of Lemma \ref{lemma:closed_imm}), and their patience.
 The first and second named authors gratefully acknowledge support from SFB Transregio/45.
 The third named author is partially supported by a grant from the Simons Foundation/SFARI (522730, LK). \end{ack}

-\begin{con} Throughout this paper, we let $k$ be an algebraically closed field of characteristic zero.
+\begin{con} Throughout this paper, we let $k$ denote an algebraically closed field of characteristic zero.
 A variety over $k$ is a finite type separated reduced $k$-scheme.